Is It Bad If You Like Alone Time From Your Partner?

 Advertisement

-Specifically, there's a practice called "relational savouring," which involves "reflecting on prior moments of close connection with a relationship partner," Dr. Borelli says.
-Relational savouring can take many forms, and you probably already do it without realising.
+Specifically, there's a practice called "relational savoring," which involves "reflecting on prior moments of close connection with a relationship partner," Dr. Borelli says.
+Relational savoring can take many forms, and you probably already do it without realizing.
 Basically, it means you think about all of the ways your partner has helped you in the past, or remember a specific time when you felt appreciated or connected to your partner, she says.
-For example, you might realise that your partner was there for you during a particularly stressful day, which means that you can count on them to be there in the future, Dr. Borelli says.
+For example, you might realize that your partner was there for you during a particularly stressful day, which means that you can count on them to be there in the future, Dr. Borelli says.

 “